ai2cm/nudge-to-fine-25km-manuscript-workflow/README.md

 `software` directory contains submodules representing the snapshots of the fv3net and fv3gfs-fortran repositories used for the different runs in this project.
 Finally, the `workflows` directory contains configuration and simple scripts for running simulations and training machine learning models.
+The top-level `Makefile` in this repository describes how the different steps can be completed.

 ## Workflow